keiraz-hang/bluestamp-porftfolio/index.md

 ## CHALLENGES

 I had a lot of trouble with finishing this milestone due to my unfamiliarity with C++ and coding in general.
 Due to differences between the components I was given and the components in the tutorial, I had to make a lot of modifications.
 For example, the weather data application the tutorial used, IFTTT, no longer supports Particle, so I had to use a different program and different code (and also modify it).
 Although it seemed simple in theory, it ended up taking a long time to figure out the code (4+ days I think??), and I'm glad that it's over.

+## NEXT STEPS

-My next step will be making the casing for the weather station and starting to work on my modifications.
-I am planning on installing a screen that displays either the current temperature or type of weather.
+My next step is to add the container for the weather station and finish my modification (a screen that displays the current temperature and weather type).

 # First Milestone